servivent10/Servivent_tenant/docs/sql_scripts/39_FEATURE_auditoria.md

 SET search_path = public
 AS $$
 DECLARE
+    v_source text;
     v_empresa_id uuid;
     v_usuario_id uuid;
     v_usuario_nombre text;
     v_registro_id text;
 BEGIN
+    -- **NUEVA LÓGICA:** Check for a context variable to bypass logging for bulk operations. v_source := current_setting('servivent.source', true);
+    IF v_source = 'csv_import' THEN
+        -- If the source is a CSV import, do nothing and return.
+        -- The bulk function will be responsible for creating a consolidated log entry.
+        RETURN COALESCE(NEW, OLD);
+    END IF;

     -- 1. Get user and company info from JWT (primary method) v_usuario_id := auth.uid();
     v_usuario_nombre := (auth.jwt() -> 'app_metadata' ->> 'nombre_completo')::text;